jcervas/class-cmu-84-721/syllabus.md

     * Chapter 2.
 A Theory of Behavioral Path Dependence (EVERYONE)
     * Chapter 3.
 How Slavery Predicts White Political Attitudes Today (EVERYONE)
     * Chapter 4.
 An Alternative Account: Contemporary Demographics and Racial Threat (EVERYONE)
     * Chapter 5.
-Antebellum Politics of Slavery and Race in the South (STUDENT)
+Antebellum Politics of Slavery and Race in the South (Amor)

 - **Thursday, November 30**:
   + Acharya et al., Deep Roots
     * Chapter 6.
-Emancipation as a Critical Juncture and the Timing of Divergence (STUDENT)
+Emancipation as a Critical Juncture and the Timing of Divergence (Elijah)
     * Chapter 7.
 Persistence and the Mechanisms of Reproduction (STUDENT)
     * Chapter 8.
 Interventions and Attenuation (STUDENT)
     * Conclusion: What Lessons Can We Draw from Southern Slavery?
 (EVERYONE)